 Introduction

 The fourth industrial revolution is based on cyber-physical systems and the connectivity of devices.
 ‘Health care 4.0’ describes the adaptation of health care to this new paradigm by facilitating, for example, physiological monitoring, assisted living, and telemedicine[1].
 Health care is already becoming increasingly digital and connected with moves toward fog computing and the Internet of Things[9].
 Additionally, at the time of writing, the COVID-19 pandemic is accelerating the conception, design, development and use of digital health technology.
 Health care providers have quickly responded with rapid wide-spread adoption of existing technology like video consultation[40].
 Other technologies like electronic health records, decision-support tools and handheld medical devices have been widely adopted with reported benefits for patient care along with concerns for patient safety[31].
 Patient safety can be threatened by existing digital health technologies becoming ubiquitous with increasing pace and interact in unforeseen ways[5].
-Previous work has presented an agenda for safety of digital health[32] to address the systematically study of the patient-safety consequences that is still outstanding[19].
+Previous work has presented an agenda for safety of digital health[32] to address the systematically study of the patient safety consequences that is still outstanding[19].
 To achieve these goals, there is a need for an improved understanding and praxis of patient safety in relation to information technology.

-Partially motivated by these concerns, the Patient Safety Translational Research Centres were set up by the UK National Institute for Health Research to translate patient-safety knowledge into practice[26].
+Partially motivated by these concerns, the Patient Safety Translational Research Centres were set up by the UK National Institute for Health Research to translate patient safety knowledge into practice[26].
 Beginning in 2020, a series of workshops led by the Centres from both Yorkshire and Humber and Greater Manchester was set up specifically to explore the interaction between emerging digital health technologies and patient safety.
 The aim of the workshops was to develop the field of Patient Safety Informatics and establish a platform of Patient Safety Informatics theory for future research and development.
 In this paper, we discuss the challenges identified in the workshop, and present recommendations to address the patient-safety concerns posed by them.

 Methods